TYPO3-Solr/php-solr-explain/README.md

 [![License](https://poser.pugx.org/apache-solr-for-typo3/php-solr-explain/license)](https://packagist.org/packages/apache-solr-for-typo3/php-solr-explain)
 [![Monthly Downloads](https://poser.pugx.org/apache-solr-for-typo3/php-solr-explain/d/monthly)](https://packagist.org/packages/apache-solr-for-typo3/php-solr-explain)

-Apache Solr retrieves an detailed explain output how the score of a result is calculated.
-This explain result is good for people who know how solr works, but it is also hard to understand.
+Apache Solr retrieves a detailed explain output how the score of a result is calculated.
+This explain-result library is good for people who know how solr works, but it is also hard to understand.

 php-solr-explain is a library that parses this explain output and calculates the impact of each field.
 Finally this information can be used, e.g.